AI FeaturesAI Credits

 • A breakdown by feature (Documentation Agent vs. AI Assistant)

-If you run out of credits, the AI Documentation Agent and AI Assistant features will be disabled until your next billing cycle or until you upgrade your plan.
+If you run out of credits, the AI Documentation Agent and AI Assistant features will be disabled until your next billing cycle or until you purchase additional credits.

 Tips to use credits efficiently